danielspaniel/ember-data-change-tracker/README.md

  - Currently ember-data tracks changes for numbers/strings/date/boolean attribute, and has a changeAttributes method to see what changed

+ - This addon tracks:
- - This addon tracks changes in attributes that are object/json such that if the object/json changes this will flag the attribute as changed.
+    - modifications in attributes that are object/json
+    - replacement of belongsTo association models

     Say there is a user model like this:

 ```javascript